Primusinterp/PrimusC2/README.md

     ------------------------------------------------------------------------------------------------------
     Menu Commands
     ------------------------------------------------------------------------------------------------------
-    listeners -g                --> Generate a new listener on desired interface nimplant                    --> Generate a compiled exe payload written in nim with advanced capabilities for windows sessions -l                 --> List callbacks
+    listener -g <TYPE>          --> Generate a HTTP or TCP listener nimplant -g <TYPE>          --> Generate a compiled exe payload written in nim with advanced capabilities for windows for either TCP or HTTP callbacks                   --> List callbacks
-    sessions -i <sessions_val>  --> Enter a callback session use <sessions_val>          --> Enter a callback session pwsh_cradle                 --> Generate a pwsh cradle for a payload on the payloads server kill <sessions_val>         --> Terminate active callback
+    use <callback ID> [use 0]   --> Enter a callback session pwsh_cradle                 --> Generate a pwsh cradle for a payload on the payloads server kill <sessions_val>         --> Terminate active callback
-    exit                        --> exit from the server
+    payloads                    --> List payloads available on for either transfer or execution exit                        --> exit from the server

     Implant Commands